marcingrzejszczak/marcingrzejszczak.github.io/content/post/_index.md

   commentable: true
 ---

-{{% callout important %}}
+{{% callout note %}}
 All articles have been written by me - not AI.
-AI might have only been used to polish an already written article.
+AI **might have** only been used to polish an already written article.
 {{% /callout %}}